What is pre-law?

 What kinds of extracurricular opportunities are available to me as a pre-law student?

 The BGSU Law Society is a student organization that is open to anyone interested in law or going to law school.
 The group meets regularly and sponsors trips to law schools, hosts practice sessions for the Law School Admission Test (LSAT), brings speakers to campus, and much more.
 Contact the pre-law advisor for more information.
-Another opportunity is the Mock Trial Competition as a participant on the University’s Mock Trial Team that has earned recognition for its success in regional and national competition.

 Is there an opportunity to connect with BGSU alumni who are successful professionals in the field of law?